felipeoriani/Fynance/README.md

 ### Issue Reports

 If you find any issue, please report them using the [GitHub issue tracker](https://github.com/felipeoriani/Fynance/issues).
 Would be great if you provide a sample of code or a repository with a sample project.

+### Contributions

+Contributions are welcome, feel free to fork the repository and send a pull request with your changes to contribute with the package.

 ### Licenses